zeel-codder/Recursion-Hub/README.md

 # Recursion Hub

-Collections of the solution of  **recursive problem**.
-You Don't Need to write an optimal solution just write code with help of Recursion.
+Collections of solutions to  **recursive problems**.
+You Don't Need to write an optimal solution just write code with the help of Recursion.

 <img src="./static/Hacktoberfest2021.png" width=300 height=300 style="margin:0 auto;" alt="none">

-## Ways Contribute
+## Ways To Contribute

-They are two main contributions you can make.
+There are two main contributions you can make.
-1. The first is you can edit the website node app and make it better.
+1. The first is you can edit and improve the website node app.
-2. The second way is that you can write any problem solution in recursion. but just make sure the problem is not written yet.
+2. The second way is to write any problem and solution in recursion, just make sure the problem is not yet written.

-## Setup Node App(If you what to do first type contribution)
+## Setup Node App(If you intend to do the first contribution option 1.)

 1. Install Node js And Npm
-2. After clone the App go to the root folder and run the below command
+2. After cloning the App, go to the root folder and run the command below
 ```bash
 npm i
 ```